National Day (Qatar): Purpose and significance

 On 18 December 1878, Jassim bin Mohammed Al Thani succeeded his father, Mohammed bin Thani as ruler of the Qatari Peninsula.
-He is deemed to have unified all the local tribes by combating external forces, such as the British.
+He was deemed to have unified all the local tribes by combating external forces, such as the British.
 He also earned a considerable degree of autonomy for the tribes of the peninsula.

-The holiday has been instrumental in developing a sense of national identity among locals and expats.
-It has also helped improve knowledge and appreciation of Qatar's heritage.
+The holiday has been instrumental in developing a sense of national identity and is celebrated by locals and expats alike.
+It is seen by the government as a method for preserving local culture.